-Thanksgiving is just around the corner.
-A time to sit around with loved ones, family and friends, and give thanks.
-All while helping to fight the common cold!?
+With November fast approaching, we are starting to think about our Thanksgiving Day plans.
+A time to sit around with loved ones, family and friends, and give thanks, Thanksgiving is also a great time to help fight the common cold!
 Here are ten foods that will help you and your family have a happy and healthy Thanksgiving, and feel healthy all season long.

 If you’re anything like my family, cranberry sauce is a key staple for our Thanksgiving Day meal.
 But did you know that it is actually really good for you, too?
 Cranberries are a healthful food, due to their high nutrient and antioxidant content.
 They are often referred to as a “super food.”
 The nutrients in cranberries have been linked to a lower risk of urinary tract infections, prevention of certain types of cancers, improved immune function, and decreased blood pressure.
 Cranberries also contain the B vitamins, thiamine, riboflavin, niacin, and vitamin B6.
 They are a good source of vitamin C, fiber, and vitamin E.